HL7/fhircast-docs/input/pagecontent/3-13-diagnosticreport-update.md

 The Hub plays a critical role in helping applications stay synchronized with the current state of exchanged information.
 On receiving a `[FHIR resource]-update` request the Hub SHALL examine the `context.versionId` of the anchor context.
 The Hub SHALL compare the `context.versionId` of the incoming request with the `context.versionId` the Hub previously assigned to the anchor context (i.e, the `context.versionId` assigned by the Hub when the previous `DiagnosticReport-open` or `DiagnosticReport-update` request was processed).
 If the incoming `context.versionId` and last assigned `context.versionId` do not match, the request SHALL be rejected and the Hub SHALL return a 4xx/5xx HTTP Status Code.

 If the `context.versionId` values match, the Hub proceeds with processing each of the FHIR resources in the Bundle and SHALL process all Bundle entries in an atomic manner.
 After updating its copy of the current state of exchanged information, the Hub SHALL assign a new `context.versionId` to the anchor context and use this new `context.versionId` in the `DiagnosticReport-update` event it forwards to subscribed applications.
-The Hub SHALLL also include the `context.priorVersionId` in the distributed event which receiving applications MAY use to ensure they are apply the updates to the proper context version.
+The Hub SHALL also include the `context.priorVersionId` in the distributed event which receiving applications MAY use to ensure they are apply the updates to the proper context version.
 The distributed update event SHALL contain a Bundle resource with the same Bundle `id` which was contained in the request.

 When a  `DiagnosticReport-update` event is received by an application, the application should respond as is appropriate for its clinical use.
 For example, an image reading application may choose to ignore an observation describing a patient's blood pressure.
 Since transactional change sets are used during information exchange, no problems are caused by applications deciding to ignore exchanged information not relevant to their function.
 However, they should read and retain the `context.versionId` of the anchor context provided in the event for later use.

 ## Content Information

 FHIR resources are used to carry the information being displayed.
 These are the entries in the `Bundle` resource inside the `updates` key.
 Commonly the information is contained in an `entry`'s resource.
 For example, an `Observation` resource most likely contains all information regarding that observation.

 However, in some cases the information of a resource may best be conveyed by reference rather than being self-contained.
 When exchanging a resource by reference, an `entry`'s `fullUrl` is populated with a uri from which the full content of the resource may be retrieved.
 Additionally, the `entry`'s `resource` attribute contains at least the `type` and `id` of the resource.
 Finally, the `method` value in an entry's `request` attribute must be appropriately populated.